Bat for Lashes: 2015: Sexwitch

 On 15 August 2015, Khan began previewing new music on her Twitter and Instagram pages via a game of Hangman.
 During a surprise Green Man Festival set in Wales on 22 August, she debuted a music project with producer Dan Carey and the band Toy, called Sexwitch.
 Two days later, it was announced that Sexwitch's eponymous debut album would be released on 25 September 2015 by Echo and BMG, consisting of six covers of 1970s psychedelic and folk songs from different parts of the world.

 2016: The Bride

 On 19 February 2016, a new song, "I Do", was released on YouTube with a picture of a wedding invitation reading "Save The Date 1st July 2016".
 The track was made available for purchase the same day.
 On 11 March, Khan released "In God's House", the lead single from her fourth studio album, The Bride, which was released on 1 July and later nominated for the 2016 Mercury Music Prize.

 2019: Lost Girls

 On 10 June 2019, the album Lost Girls was announced and the song "Kids in the Dark" was released on YouTube.
 Lost Girls was released on 6 September 2019.

+2024: The Dream of Delphi

+Khan released the title track from her sixth album, The Dream of Delphi, on 22 February 2024.
+The album was released on 31 May 2024, and an English tour followed in June.

+The album reflects on the conception and birth of Khan's daughter, Delphi, during the 2020 COVID-19 pandemic.